Search

 Troubleshooting Assignment Submission Problems

 - Does your file have a file extension assigned to it?
 (Example: .rtf, .doc, .html).
-If it does not, try renaming your file so that it includes the appropriate extension.
+If it does not, try renaming your file to include a file extension.

 - Does your file's name follow accepted naming conventions?
 File names must not contain blank spaces or special characters and must be less than 72 alphanumeric characters in length.